Sheff G: Music career

-Legal controversy
+Legal issues

-In high school, Williams was arrested and went on probation after firing gunshots at Brooklyn’s Kings Plaza.
+In high school, Williams was arrested and went on probation after firing gunshots at Brooklyn's Kings Plaza.

 One week before he turned 16, in 2014, he was arrested for the first time and booked in for fighting.

 On November 19, 2015, Williams was incarcerated for one year and four months in jail for a felony gun charge and robbery.
 Williams also stated the last time he was incarcerated was in October 2017 to January 2018, a brief stint which he explains was the reason for his break on music.

 On July 15, 2021, Williams was arrested in New York City, New York for second-degree gun possession.
 His bail was remanded, meaning he sat behind bars until his court hearing on August 18, 2021.
 He pleaded guilty on October 20, 2021, and was sentenced to two years in prison.
-He is currently serving his sentence at Bare Hill Correctional Facility.
+He served his sentence at Bare Hill Correctional Facility and was slated for release on June 15, 2023.

+On May 16, 2023, while serving his gun possession sentence, Williams was indicted along with 31 other alleged gang members including Sleepy Hallow for a multitude of gang conspiracy charges.
+He completed his sentence for the gun charge and then was held without bail for the conspiracy charges and was moved to Riker's Island.
+The judge then set a 10 million dollar bond and 1.5 million dollar cash bail for Williams on April 19, 2024.
+He paid it on the same day and was immediately released from custody.

+In March 2025, Williams entered a plea deal and was sentenced to five years in prison for attempted murder and conspiracy charges.
+He hired prison consultant Craig Rothfeld.

+Political views

+On May 23, 2024, Williams spoke at a Donald Trump rally in the Bronx, wherein he expressed support for the President.